ziegler-ingo/CRAFT/README.md

 ## Running CRAFT
 Our experiments are based around Python 3.10.9, Pytorch 2.2.1, and vllm 0.4.1.
 For details, check `requirements.txt`.

-The pipeline is based around 5 steps that have to be performed sequentially.
+The pipeline consists of 5 steps that have to be performed sequentially.

 ### If you want to CRAFT your own dataset:
 In general, you have to follow the same steps as if you were reproducing our experiments [as described below](#reproducing-our-experiments).